RGBboy/basic-user-schema/readme.md

 ## Todo

   * role? emailToken? and emailTokenCreated?
 Move to an extended module?
   * Figure out how to make an extensible Model.
   * Make validation errors easy to work with for controllers.
   * Write rest of Model Tests:
     - write tests for id property
     - write tests for instance methods
+  * Change to pass in mongoose?
+If 2 different versions of mongoose are used in the application the models fail to save.

 ## License